jo-37/blog/pwc/challenge-251.md

 ```
 ---
 ### Preliminary Considerations
-Let's ignore the precondition for the matrix elements to be distinct for a moment.
+We'll ignore the precondition for the matrix elements to be distinct for a moment.

 Let `rmin[i]` be the minimum over row `i` and `cmax[k]` the maximum over column `k`.
 For `m[i,k]` we can see that